HAProxy

 Step 2 - Setup HAProxy Configuration

-deb (Debian/Ubuntu)
+DEB (Debian/Ubuntu)

 HAProxy generates logs in syslog format, on debian and ubuntu the haproxy package contains the required syslog configuration to generate a haproxy.log file which we will then monitor using filebeat.
-Confirm the existance of /etc/rsyslog.d/49-haproxy.conf and /var/log/haproxy.log If you've recently installed haproxy you may need to restart rsyslog to get additional haproxy config file loaded.
+Confirm the existence of /etc/rsyslog.d/49-haproxy.conf and /var/log/haproxy.log If you've recently installed haproxy you may need to restart rsyslog to get additional haproxy config file loaded.

-rpm (Centos/RHEL)
+RPM (Centos/RHEL)

 The RPM haproxy default configuration sends it's logs to a syslog daemon listening on localhost via UDP.
 We need to configure rsyslog to listen on localhost and write a haproxy.log file which we will then monitor using filebeat.
 Run the following lines of command and then restart rsyslog.